TacoGuy845/TacoGuy845/README.md

 - 👋 Hi, I’m @TacoGuy845
-- 👀 I’m interested in game and app development with Python
+- 👀 I’m interested in game development with Unity (C#)
-- 🌱 I’m currently learning Python and Ren'py
+- 🌱 I’m currently learning C# and Unity
-- 💞️ I’m looking to collaborate on... at the moment, I am working alone (indie developer)
+- 💞️ I’m looking to collaborate on... at the moment, I am working as an indie.
 - 📫 How to reach me, tacodeveloper845@gmail.com

 <!---